jenhuls/flow-css/README.md

   final.css
 ```

-Here, we keep all the third-party CSS libraries (if any) in `vendor/` directory, and `SASS` files in `sass/` directory as divided into separate modules.
-Finally, the transpiled-minified version of all, keeps as in `final.css`.
+Here, we keep all the third-party CSS libraries (if any) in `vendor/` directory, and `SASS` files in `sass/` directory divided into separate modules.
+Finally, the transpiled-minified version of all, outputs to `final.css`.

 #### Code styles